ubco-W2022T2-data301/project-group-group100/README.md

-# Group 47 - Unemployment and its effect on us
+# Group 47 - Exploring the Connections Between Inflation, Interest, and Unemployment Rates in Low, Mid, and High-Income Countries

 - Your title can change over time.